Quick Guide to Common Wine Varietals and Types

 Traminer

-Traminer, also known as Gewürztraminer, is a highly aromatic white wine that is known for its floral and spicy notes.
+Traminer, also known as Gewürztraminer, is a highly aromatic white grape variety originating from the Alsace region of France.
+Renowned for its intense floral and spice-driven aromas, Traminer wines often exhibit notes of rose petals, lychee, ginger, and exotic spices.
+With its full-bodied and richly textured profile, Gewürztraminer is celebrated for its ability to produce wines ranging from dry to sweet, each expressing its unique terroir and winemaking style.
 It is produced in various regions around the world, including Germany, France, Italy, and the United States.

 Trebbiano